Researchers find conventional voice AI overlooks trans and nonbinary users

 Voice-activated AI (VAI) is increasingly ubiquitous, whether in the form of conversational assistants or more generalized personal assistants like Alexa, Google Assistant, and Siri.
 Researchers to date have studied the social consequences of their design and deployment, with one focus being on the social implications of gendering VAIs.
-(Many VAIs, including Google Assistant, have feminine-sounding synthetic set by default.)
-A forthcoming study in the Association for Computing Machinery aims to advance previous work by undertaking a series of interviews with trans and/or nonbinary users of VAIs, a historically understudied group, to explore their experiences, wants, and needs.
+(Most VAIs have a feminine-sounding synthetic voice set by default.)
+A forthcoming study aims to advance previous work by undertaking a series of interviews with trans and/or nonbinary users of VAIs, a historically understudied group, to explore their experiences, wants, and needs.
 The coauthors say the results show that these needs are far more than improvements to representation and that users raise concerns around the framing of gender — even by well-intentioned developers.

 As the researchers point out, voices are important elements of interaction to many trans people because of how deeply gendered different styles of speaking can be.
 An incongruence in voice can serve as a source of pain for a trans and/or nonbinary person’s sense of self.
-Moreover, voice can serve as a way in which trans people are identified as trans, potentially leading to discrimination and violence.
+Moreover, voice can serve as a way in which people are identified as trans, potentially leading to discrimination and violence.
 A 2015 survey found that 46% of transgender people had experienced verbal harassment, 47% had been sexually assaulted, and 54% had experienced violence from a partner.

 The researchers conducted interviews with a group of 15 participants recruited through a call to LGBTQ+ community centers along with LGBTQ+ Facebook groups based in two cities.
 They asked questions centered around core themes, specifically (1) the participants’ experiences of being represented by VAI, (2) their suggestions for VAI development, and (3) tensions with the expanding role of VAIs.